taitesen/socket/exercise1/ipIntoInt/README.md

-Converts IPv4 address into integer
+Converts IPv4 address into an equivalent integer